PatrickSteil/K-ary_PyHeap/README.md

 # PythonHeap
-Wanted to implement a k-ary Heap in Python.
+This is an adressable k-ary heap in Python.